List of Star Trek: Voyager novels: Relaunch novels

 Interlinked novels set after the episode "Endgame".
 Homecoming (2003) and The Farther Shore (2003), by Christie Golden, detail the aftermath of Voyagers surprise return to Earth.
 From 2004 to 2009, Voyager characters appeared in other Star Trek relaunch novels.
-Full Circle (2009) and Unworthy (2009), by Kirsten Beyer, served as a soft reset to the continuity of the series by resolving several Voyager-related plots introduced in novels published after Enemy of My Enemy (2004).
+The series was reset with the publication of Kirsten Beyer's Full Circle (2009), aligning Christie Golden's Homecoming (2003) The Farther Shore (2003), and Spirit Walk (2004) with changes introduced in String Theory (2005–06) and connecting Voyager to the shared continuity of other Star Trek relaunch book lines.

-Full Circle ties into Star Trek: Destiny and its sequel series Typhon Pact.
+Full Circle (2009) ties into Star Trek: Destiny and its sequel series Typhon Pact.